The Chola Dynasty: Rulers, Administrations, Decline

 Imperial Cholas: Thanjavur – The Jewel in the Crown (9th – 13th Century CE)

 • Thanjavur (Tanjore): This city, situated in the fertile Cauvery delta region, emerged as the undisputed capital during the Chola empire’s golden age (9th – 13th century CE).
-Vijayalaya Chola, considered the founder of the historical Chola empire, captured Thanjavur in the 9th century CE and established it as the administrative center.
-The city flourished under Chola rule, witnessing the construction of magnificent temples like the Brihadeeswara Temple, a UNESCO World Heritage Site.
+Vijayalaya Chola, considered the founder of the historical Chola empire, captured Thanjavur in the 9th century CE and established it as the administrative centre.
+The city flourished under Chola’s rule, witnessing the construction of magnificent temples like the Brihadeeswara Temple, a UNESCO World Heritage Site.

 Strategic Significance of Thanjavur: